 In 2016, Lando further impressed a panel of esteemed judges, to be awarded the prestigious McLaren Autosport British Racing Drivers’ Club (BRDC) Award.
 Following a sensational 2016 season, in which he was crowned the Formula Renault 2.0 Northern European Cup champion at the start of October, a week after taking the Eurocup Formula 2.0 title and eight months after securing the Toyota Racing Series New Zealand Championship.

-In addition, the talented driver finished eighth in the BRDC British Formula 3 Championship despite only contesting half the season.
+In addition, he finished eighth in the BRDC British Formula 3 Championship despite only contesting half the season.
 His triumphant 2016 season, saw him collect 43 podium finishes, including 21 race wins, 26 pole-position starts and 13 fastest race laps.

 Racing from the age of seven, Lando claimed pole-position at his first national event and to-date is still the youngest driver to ever get pole at a national meeting.
 After picking up the coveted ‘O’ Plate in the Super One Series in 2010.
 His impressive form continued as the teen became Formula Kart Stars champion in 2012, and runner-up in MSA Super One British championship.